Exercise: The Right Program and the Right Preparation

 Start off with 30 minutes a day.
 Add some variety to your fitness routine.
 Try different

 types of activities.
 But also try to vary when and where you exercise.
-This will
+This will help

 so is a cool-down period at the end of your exercise activity.
 This should include